DevOps-2024-group-p/maxitwit/report/report.md

 tasks such as monitoring and logging.
 What is not covered in this illustration is the framework in which the application is run and managed, which is covered in the following viewpoints.

 ### Deployment Viewpoint
+TODO: add text on how deployment works (why digital ocean)

 ```mermaid
 flowchart LR